FRANK Z LLOBERA

 GREAT-UNCLE

-William Watson T. Ritchie (Helensburgh, 1917 – Palma de Mallorca, 2000), was a RAF pilot during WWII, and Air Commodore.
+William Watson T. Ritchie (Helensburgh, 1917 – Palma de Mallorca, 2000), was a RAF pilot during WWII, and later Air Commodore.
 Turned part-time sculptor in Mallorca, he had one of his works exhibited at the Royal Academy in London.
 Princess Margaret took a fancy to it, and it stood at the Barnardo’s HQ.

 FRANCISCO DE LA ESCALERA